Aleksandr175/warships/docs/BattleProcess.md

 If sum of all resources is bigger than capacity -> first we get all gold and if we have space we get the rest of the "population".

+### Getting resources logic if battle between user and adventure island

+We calculate full capacity of A warships.

+Formula:

+$wholeCapacity = warshipsQty * warshipsCapacity for each warship type in fleet;

+"A" can get maximum 100% of resources in city.

+We get 100% of gold and 100% of population from city.

+If sum of all resources is bigger than capacity -> first we get all gold and if we have space we get the rest of the "population".

+If defender island doesn't have any resources after battle - it will mark as "raided" and can't be attacked again.

 ## Future updates

 - set max round of battle (6-7?)